Welcome to GFH Financial!

 - Estate Planning Analysis

-Gregg F. Himfar CFP® is a Certified Financial Planner™, with more than 20+ years of industry experience, and has been providing financial services for both individuals and businesses for 15 years.
-Gregg F. Himfar is a Certified Financial Planner™, this designation is commonly referred to as a CFP® operates under a strict set of moral and ethical guidelines - namely the CFP® Board's "Code of Ethics."
-Doing the right thing, and placing your interests ahead of my own - are standards by which I adhere to.
+Gregg F. Himfar CFP® is a Certified Financial Planner™, with more than 20+ years of financial industry experience.
+The Certified Financial Planner™ operates under a strict set of moral and ethical guidelines - namely the CFP® Board's "Code of Ethics."

 Maintaining a healthy lifestyle can help you reduce health-related expenses—and avoid time in the recovery room.